 Download Subtitles and Enjoy Your Videos

-Well that brings us to the end of this tutorial and I hope that you were able to download subtitles for videos and add them on your device.
+Well that brings us to the end of this tutorial.
 In case you face any issues downloading or adding subtitles to your videos, do drop us a comment and we’ll try to address the issue to the best of our capabilities.
 If by chance you don’t use any of the aforementioned video players and aren’t able to figure out the process on the video player you’re currently using, I’d strongly urge you to switch to one of the aforementioned media players (they’re actually pretty great!).
 However, if you don’t want to switch media players, drop a comment with the name of your preferred media player and I’d do my best to address any subtitle-related issue you might be facing.